ansys/pyensight/doc/source/calc_functions.rst

 By default, this function uses all parts that share each node of the one or more selected parts.
-So, parts that are not selected whose elements are shared by nodes of the selected parts have their element values averaged in with those of the selected parts.
+Parts that are not selected, whose elements are shared by nodes of the selected parts, have their element values averaged in with those of the selected parts.